-Barriers and Facilitators to Research Trials of non-Pharmaceutical Interventions
+Barriers and Facilitators to Research Trials of non-Pharmaceutical Interventions (completed)

 This study aims to better understand why there has been so few trials of non-pharmaceutical interventions since the beginning of the COVID-19 pandemic.